refractor-labs/project-squallet/README.md

-# Project Squallet: A Collective Wallet for Optimism L2s
+# Project Squallet: A Collective Wallet with Optimism Control Plane

 ## Introduction